FranckLejzerowicz/metagenomix/README.md

 Commands:
-  create   Write jobs for your pipeline configuration. manage   Edit the contents of your pipeline output folder. monitor  Check IO/job status of your pipeline configuration.`
+  create   Write jobs for your pipeline configuration. export   Prepare an archive for specific pipeline outputs. manage   Edit the contents of your pipeline output folder. monitor  Check IO/job status of your pipeline configuration. merge    Combine the per-sample outputs into feature tables.
 ```

 Detailed explanations for each command at